jamie-miller-rva/Demo_Credit_Risk_Analysis/README.md

     ![RandomOverSampler Confusion Matrix](./Images/RandomOverSampler_confusion_matrix.png)

   - An imbalanced classification report was been generated <br>
+  - Note: The terms from left to right are precision, recall, specificity, geometric mean, and index balanced accuracy.
     ![RansomOverSampler imbalanced classification report](./Images/RandomOverSampler_imballanced_classification_report.png)
 * **SMOTE**
   - An accuracy score for the model was calculated as 0.8325